Get Started on a New, Rewarding Career!

 - Day classes are available and the first four weeks of the program will be with classroom education and skills Mondays through Thursdays from 9 a.m.-1 p.m.

 - The final week will include clinical experience at an extended care facility and Griffin Hospital, Monday through Friday from 7 a.m.-3:30 p.m. for the required 40 hours for CNA certification completion.

 - Course content includes infection control, legal and ethical responsibilities, communications, body mechanics, moving and positioning residents, personal care skills, nutrition, measuring vital signs, and restorative care.

 - Successful completion of the course and clinical experience qualifies a student to take the state exam for certification as a Nursing Assistant in Connecticut.

 - Tuition includes the course book, Heart Saver CPR class, and malpractice insurance coverage for clinical rotations.

-- Anyone 18 years of age or older with a high school diploma or GED may apply for admission.
+- Current senior in high school or older with a high school diploma or GED may apply for admission.

 Patient Care Technician (PCT)